mhoussam1/MechaCar_Statistical_Analysis/README.md

 - lot 1:

-Here the p-value is below the significance level of 0.05 percent, so we can reject the null hypothesis and conclude that the PSI across the Lot 1 is statistically different from the population mean.
+The p-value is below the significance level of 0.05 percent, so we can reject the null hypothesis and conclude that the PSI across the Lot 1 is statistically different from the population mean.

 ![lot 1](https://user-images.githubusercontent.com/93894964/154879543-cbeca968-c349-42ba-b358-e5b96ff57500.png)